FeDa4Fair: Client-Level Federated Datasets for Fairness Evaluation

-\textbf{Value-silo dataset. } As with the Attribute-silo dataset, the value-silo is built on the natural distribution of the ``ACSIncome'' dataset across 50 U.S. states and Puerto Rico.
-However, in this case, to better reflect real-world patterns and to induce different distributions of attribute value unfairness, we avoided binarizing the sensitive attribute.
+As with the attribute-silo dataset, the \textbf{value-silo} dataset is built on the natural distribution of the \income dataset across 50 U.S. states and Puerto Rico.
+However, in this case, to better reflect real-world patterns and to induce different distributions of \val, we avoided binarizing the sensitive attribute.
 This choice is motivated by the observation that bias is often present in only a subset of the attributes' values.
 Moreover, introducing bias into groups that are historically not affected would be inappropriate and undesirable.
-Instead, we considered multiple classes for the \race attribute (``White'', ``Black'', ``Asian'', ``Alaska Native/American Indian'', ``Others'') and used these as a basis for analysis.
-Within these, we identify the attribute values exhibiting the highest DD values and apply datapoint dropping to amplify existing biases where necessary (see Table~\ref{tab:fixds_value_bias_modific} in Appendix~\ref{app:fixed_datasets}).
-The resulting value-level bias distribution can be found in Figure~\ref{fig:fd_cs_val} in Appendix~\ref{app:experiments_value}.
-In our analysis, we observe the most biased group is ``Black'' in 9 states, ``Asian'' in 2 states, ``Alaska/Indian'' in 16 states, and ``Others'' in 24 states (see Table~\ref{tab:fixds_cs_value_bias_dis} in Appendix~\ref{tab:fixds_cd_att_bias_dis}).
+Instead, we considered multiple classes for the \race attribute (\texttt{White}, \black, \asian, \texttt{Alaska Native/American Indian}, \texttt{Others}) as a basis for analysis.
+Within these, we identify the attribute values exhibiting the highest DD values and apply data point dropping to amplify existing biases where $DD>0.09$ was not satisfied (see Table~\ref{tab:fixds_value_bias_modific} in Appendix~\ref{app:fixed_datasets}).
+The resulting \val distribution can be found in Figure~\ref{fig:fd_cs_val_income}.
+In our analysis, we observe the most biased group is \black in 9 states, \asian in 2 states, \texttt{Alaska/Indian} in 16 states, and \texttt{Others} in 24 states (see Table~\ref{tab:fixds_cs_value_bias_dis} in Appendix~\ref{app:fixed_datasets}).